LoginRadius/docs/content/guide/wordpress/index.md

+---
+title: "WordPress"
+tags: ["WordPress"]
+description: "This is a guide for integrating LoginRadius services with Wordpress application."
+---

 # Get Started - WordPress
 The tutorial lets you implement LoginRadius user registration, login, profile, and log out in your WordPress application.